CorrinneW/accessibility-refactor/README.md

 ## What I Did

-1. Added meaningful alt text to all images.
+1. Added meaningful alt text to images where appropriate.
+Used empty alt attributes for decorative/nonessential images.
 2. Ensured all links function properly
 3. Updated HTML with semantic tags that properly describe each element.
 4. Consolidated redundant CSS classes and organized CSS to follow the flow of the HTML document.